AlexanderHeffernan/nanoGPT-AIML332-A2/report/report.md

 To visualize how the GPT model decides on the next token, I changed the code in both `model.py` and `sample.py`.

-In `model.py`, I updated the `generate` function so that, if the `show_probs` flag is set to true, it collects the top 10 token probabilities at each step of generation.
+In `model.py`, I updated the `generate` function so that if the `show_probs` flag is set to true, it collects the top 10 token probabilities at each step of generation.
 This means for every new token, the model keeps track of which tokens were most likely and what their probabilities were.

 In `sample.py`, I added a command-line flag called `--show_probs`.
 When this flag is used, the script uses Matplotlib to plot a bar chart after each token is generated.
 The chart shows the top 10 tokens probabilities, and the token that was actually picked is highlighted in red.
 This makes it easy to see how confident the model was at each step and which token it chose.